 Water (2 Tbsp)

 together in a 2-cup microwave-safe measuring cup or glass bowl.
-Heat in the Panasonic Microwave Oven until the caramel is pale yellow for about 4-8 minutes.
+Heat in a microwave oven until the caramel is pale yellow for about 4-8 minutes.

 Let the caramel sit for about 5 minutes and it will gradually turn a rich amber color.
 In the meantime, heat the

 Add the heavy cream to the caramel, one tablespoon at a time.
 After all the cream has been added, stir to incorporate them.
 Then, add the

 the mixture seems too thick, add more cream.
 Store in the refrigerator until ready to use.